contramonk/vus/README.md

 # Vu Overview

 Vu is a Full Stack Group MVC Project that was assigned to Skill Distillery Cohort 7 in week 8 of the 16 week program.
 It is our second full web application and our first time using Spring MVC.
 We created Vu, a C.R.U.D. web application, to document a user's memories/experiences in a meaningful and organized way.
+You can view the application [here](http://www.contramonk.com:8080/Vu/)

 # Project Requirements
 Below are a list of features that were required of our group project.
 The scope of the project was not limited to, but had to contain these features.